poseidon/typhoon/docs/flatcar-linux/azure.md

 # Azure

-In this tutorial, we'll create a Kubernetes v1.19.3 cluster on Azure with CoreOS Container Linux or Flatcar Linux.
+In this tutorial, we'll create a Kubernetes v1.19.3 cluster on Azure with Flatcar Linux.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create a resource group, virtual network, subnets, security groups, controller availability set, worker scale set, load balancer, and TLS assets.